A-ks-hay/Guess-the-number-game-in-python/README.md

-# Guess-the-number-game-in-python
-A simple Python number guessing game where the player guesses a random number between 1 and 10.
-The user can quit anytime by entering 'Q'.
-Includes input validation and user-friendly messages.

 # 🎯 Number Guessing Game (Python)

 This is a simple Python-based number guessing game where the computer generates a random number between **1 and 100**, and the user tries to guess it.